-The site has a stand of mature, planted, non-locally indigenous or exotic deciduous taxa within the current proposal.
-The proposed design requires the retention and protection of four (4) specimens within the road and Council reserves as they are considered significant for their contribution as landscape elements to the property and the retention of these trees allows them as components of the current curtilage to be transferred to the new proposal, maintaining elements of a continuous landscape, providing a more harmonious integration and transition of the use of the land.
-The other specimens located within the site, property or on the property boundary were within the proposed building envelope and are not able to be retained.
+The site has a stand of mature or senescent, remnant and planted endemic and non-locally indigenous or exotic evergreen and deciduous shrubs and trees within the current proposal.
+The proposed design requires the retention and protection of thirty five (35) specimens within the site, adjacent road reserves and neighbouring property as they are considered significant for their contribution as landscape elements to the property and the retention of these trees allows them as components of the current curtilage to be transferred to the new proposal, maintaining elements of a continuous landscape, providing a more harmonious integration and transition of the use of the land.
+The other specimens located within the site and adjacent road reserve were within the proposed building envelope and are not able to be retained.
 They are recommended for removal and replacement with super advanced specimens in 75 or 100 litre bags size stock within more appropriate positions within the development.
 Replacement of these specimens needs to be mindful of their spatial requirements to allow them to grow to maturity and not be impeded by the built structure.